bhisaac/5eFP/5eFP-SRD.md

 For example, if two clerics cast _bless_ on the same target, that character gains the spell’s benefit only once; he or she doesn’t get to roll two bonus dice.

+### Detect Magic

+Spellcasters have an innate ability to perceive the flow of magic.
+You can discard your action on your turn to sense the presence of magic up to 6 squares away.
+If you sense magic in this way, you can see a faint aura around any visible creature or object in the area that bears magic, and you learn its school of magic, if any.

+This awareness can penetrate most barriers but is blocked by 1 square of stone, metal, wood, or dirt and a thin sheet of lead.

 ## Spell Lists

 ### Bard Spells